Toyota Repair in Boulder, CO. Call (303) 449-8949 to Book a Free Initial Auto Repair Assessment.

 - Brake vibration from warped rotors

 - Oil leaks from rear axles seals

 - Front axle boots torn

 Toyota Repair Costs:

 Repairs can be costly, especially if the issue requires us to work on the timing belt and clutch.
-The good news however is that we help reduce repair costs by prioritizing important repairs that need immediate attention versus those that can wait.
+Most noteworthy is that we help reduce repair costs by prioritizing important repairs that need immediate attention versus those that can wait.
 We source the best parts for your money and provide the best technicians to work on your vehicle.
 That’s what makes our prices very competitive.
 All of our technicians treat each vehicle as if it were there very own, and that’s what makes us stand out from the competition.

-We generally use Original Equipment Manufacturer (OEM) parts only if they are cost-efficient.
-If this is not the case, we will source an equally durable aftermarket part.
-Our goal: to give you the best in repairs while saving you money.
+We use Original Equipment Manufacturer (OEM) parts only if they are cost-efficient.
+And we will source equally durable aftermarket parts if need be.

 FAQs About Your Toyota: Yes, Information Is Power

 One thing is certain – we know that most car owners have very good judgement when it comes to buying and owning a car.
 Owning a vehicle is a major investment for most people and when it comes to repairing them you can count on us.
 So with maintenance, you want to be extra sure your Toyota goes into a reputable, knowledgeable and reliable auto repair shop.
 Independent Motors is backed by many years of experience and has specialized expertise to answer the most frequently asked questions about your Toyota.